Security-Simulation/shadow-tor-eavesdropping-plugins/tropeaproxy/README.md

 "tropeaproxy": a Shadow plug-in
 =========================

-This plug-in provides a simple TCP proxy.
-Also, `tropeaproxy` (abbreviated `tproxy`) whispers the hostname and the timestamp of each incoming connection to an external logger server.
+`tropeaproxy` (abbreviated `tproxy`) provides a simple TCP proxy.
+Also, it whispers the hostname and the timestamp of each incoming connection to an external logger server.

-`tproxy` born with the aim to simulate and analyse timing attacks against Tor.
+`tproxy` was born with the aim to simulate and analyse timing attacks against Tor.
 In particular `tproxy` can be placed on both client and server sides in order to let the logger server collect timing information about the TCP connections.